5 alternative investments for fat returns

 Some out-of-the-box, alternative investments can pay you beefy interest rates -- and can even be fun or help others.
-They range from investing in Broadway shows, becoming a hard-money lender, funding startup companies and dishing out loans to peers or entrepreneurs.
+They range from investing in Broadway shows, becoming a hard-money lender, funding startup companies and dishing out loans to peers.
 The vehicle you choose depends a lot on your risk tolerance.

 But payoffs can be big.
-For example, you can nab yields up to 6 percent by making microloans to entrepreneurs in developing countries and become a budding philanthropist.
+For example, you can nab interest rates of 7 percent or more by making loans to peers with good credit ratings and become a budding lender.

 Here are some other alternative investments to consider.